o-soetan/Arduino-2FA-Locking-system/README.md

 ## ⚙️ How It Works
 1. **Scans their RFID tag** on the reader.
-2. if wrong tag is scanned, User cannot move on to the next step
+2. If an unregistered or incorrect RFID tag is scanned, the system halts and denies access to the next step.
 3. **User accesses** the web interface served by the Arduino.
 4. **Enters a 4-digit PIN** via the webpage.
 5. If both factors are correct, the **servo unlocks the system** and LCD shows confirmation.